FlowFuse/flowfuse/docs/user/migration.md

 ![](./images/mig_config_nodes.png)

-Ensure sure that you don’t need these in your flows any longer and then double click on the node and select delete.
+Ensure that you don’t need these in your flows and then double click on the node and select delete.

 ### Cleanup unused packages